• Charcoal Champ Chinese BBQ Review

 I went for the La Larzac galette at the Caennaise crêperie La Ficelle – established in 1974.
 The galette was crispy on the edges.
 The potatoes rounded off the rocketing roquefort funk that was tamed by the ham and gently balanced by the crême fraiche.
 The handsomely wrapped galette took it over the edge.
 Bite, even in the middle and little fermentation flavour in that buckwheat – that can put people off from the “savoury crêpe” – was toothsome and whole.
 The salad may look like an afterthought but it was not.

-L’ andouille De Vire
+What does L’ andouille De Vire taste like?

 A typical day in Normandy means it’s raining.
 A hand held street food crêpe?
 Or galette (only in London this..) just doesn’t cut it.
 Nor should it.
 It takes time to savour.
 This is the French way.
 Let’s cut to the point.
 French butter from Normandy divinely lifted off a plate, like a sauce you need to mop up the crêpe up with, requires a plating moment.
 In the Vaugueux District of Caen you find that thin doesn’t mean meagre.
 So if the crêpe needs a plate, what about the galette?